About Chris Alden

 Before becoming a copywriter, I was a journalist, where I had a fantastic time working in sectors such as technology, travel, the arts, health, and general news.

-I worked for a few years at the Guardian website – then freelanced for the Guardian for many years afterwards.
-I wrote interview-led features (such as this one, on the dotcom crash), presented travel podcasts, and was a writer on the UK’s first newspaper blog.
+As a staffer and freelancer at the Guardian, I wrote interview-led features (such as this one, on the dotcom crash), presented podcasts, and edited the UK’s first newspaper blog.

 I’m a lover of languages